FlutterFlow/flutterflow-documentation/docs/resources/data-representation/overview.md

 description: Explore the essentials of data representation in app development, focusing on the use of variables in FlutterFlow.
 tags: [Data Representation, FlutterFlow, Variables]
 sidebar_position: 0
-keywords: [Data Representation, FlutterFlow, Variables]
+keywords: [Data Representation, FlutterFlow, Variables, Data Types, Global Data, Encapsulation]
 ---

 # Overview